meszaros-lajos-gyorgy/webkitAudioContext-patch/README.md

 This is needed for Firefox as a substitute to `AudioParam.value` getter, since it is always returns the defaultValue (https://bugzilla.mozilla.org/show_bug.cgi?id=893020)

-**This is based on mohayonao's pseudo-audio-param code, credits should go to him (link can be found in the list of resources)**
+**This is based on mohayonao's pseudo-audio-param code, credits should go to him (https://github.com/mohayonao/pseudo-audio-param)**

 Currently it is only supporting `OscillatorNode's frequency` property and `GainNode's gain` property, but drop a message for me and I will add more support.